-The Newport sandals are a Keen classic, and a favorite among thousands of men and women.
-That’s probably because they have everything you would expect from a good hiking sandals – a metatomical, comfortable footbed, an EVA compression molded midsole and a non-marking rubber outsole with multi-direactional lugs.
+The Newport sandals are a Keen classic and a favorite among thousands of men and women.
+That’s probably because they have everything you would expect from good hiking sandals – a metatomical, comfortable footbed, an EVA compression-molded midsole, and a non-marking rubber outsole with multi-directional lugs.

-In addition to that, these are the best sandals for you if you plan on hiking a lot, because they will protect your toes.
-Because there is nothing worse than stubbing your toe on rock, and you don’t deserve to go through that kind of pain.
+In addition to that, these are the best sandals for you if you plan on hiking a lot because they will protect your toes.
+Because there is nothing worse than stubbing your toe on a rock, and you don’t deserve to go through that kind of pain.

 Tip: The slightly lighter version of this sandal is the Keen Clearwater CNX.
 I just bought a pair, see my initial review.

-If you want to get yourself a versatile pair of sandals that you can wear both when hiking but also when engaging in water sports, you should get the Evofit One.
+If you want to get yourself a versatile pair of sandals that you can wear both when hiking and when engaging in water sports, you should get the Evofit One.
 They have a synthetic upper, which dries incredibly quickly precisely because they were designed for water.